Are Amazon automation services a scam?

 And that’s probably why many FBA course sellers are now pivoting to an agency model of creating Amazon businesses for you.

-If you watch his sales videos, there are still outlandish (and illegal) claims being made about how you can profit some crazy amount in the first few months.
+If you watch his sales videos, there are outlandish (and illegal) claims being made about how you can profit some crazy amount in the first few months.
 Still the same old claims about how much you can earn.

 - If it was that easy, why wouldn’t he be doing it himself?